piyp791/Udacity-SDCNDP-Lane-Finding/preject_writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

 1. The method used to detect the lane lines is not quite robust.
-A change of scene could thrwo it off thus rendering the entire pipeline useless.
+A change of scene, or even a change in the resolution of the image could throw it off, thus rendering the entire pipeline useless.
 2. As noticed in the challenge.mp4 video, the canny edge detection of the algorithm is thrown off by light.
 The noise increases substantially, which makes it hard for the algorithm to detect lane lines.